 - Avoid taking naps mid-day – this can increase kapha dosha and lead to more tiredness and lethargy.

 - Utilize herbs such as ginger, black pepper, pippali.
 These are warming spices that will decrease kapha and increase circulation and the flow of energy.
+Try My Essential Oils: Digestion which supports overall gut health and promotes healthy bowel movements & cleanses the liver.

 - Enjoy tea made from cumin, coriander, and fennel.
 This is a powerful digestive tonic.